Nilamber Pant: Biography

-He served as the Director of the Experimental Satellite Communications Earth Station, Ahmedabad and as the Chairman of the Communication Area, Space Applications Centre, Ahmedabad before being appointed as the Director of the Satish Dhawan Space Centre (SHAR, ISRO) in 1977.
+Pant served as the director of the Experimental Satellite Communications Earth Station, Ahmedabad and as the chairman of the Communication Area, Space Applications Centre, Ahmedabad before being appointed as the director of the Satish Dhawan Space Centre (SHAR, ISRO) in 1977.
 It was during his tenure as the director, ISRO that the first four launches of the SLV-3, in 1979, 1980, 1981 and 1983 respectively, were executed under the leadership of A. P. J. Abdul Kalam.
 His next posting was as the director of the ISRO Satellite Centre at Bengaluru in 1985 where he oversaw the IRS, SROSS and INSAT-2 projects.
 He also chaired the INSAT-1 Project Management Board during this period.
 In 1999, he was inducted into the Space Commission of India as a member and the next year, he became the vice chairman of the Indian Space Research Organization, a post he held till his superannuation on 31 July 1991.

 Pant received the Shri Hari Om Ashram Prerit Dr. Vikram Sarabhai Research Award in 1976 and the Government of India awarded him the civilian honour of Padma Shri in 1984.
 The next year, he received the Dr. Biren Roy Space Award from the Aeronautical Society of India and the Aryabhatta Award of the Astronautical Society of India reached him in 1995.
 At the 92nd Indian Science Congress held at Ahmedabad in 2005, he was awarded the Vikram Sarabhai Memorial Award.
 The Indian Space Research Organization awarded him the Performance Excellence Award in 2006 and followed it up with the Lifetime Achievement Award in 2010.